BFL-lab/Mfannot/README.md

 ## Docker container

 The entire software package, including data files, is available in a Docker container.
-You can find this docker container on [DockerHub](https://hub.docker.com/u/nbeck/mfannot) and use it in order to run MFannot locally if you do not want to install everything.
+You can find this docker container on [DockerHub](https://hub.docker.com/r/nbeck/mfannot/) and use it in order to run MFannot locally if you do not want to install everything.

-The process to install MFannot on Ubuntu14 within a Docker image is documented in this [Dockerfile](https://hub.docker.com/r/nbeck/mfannot/~/dockerfile/).
+The process to install MFannot on Ubuntu14 within a Docker image is documented in the [Dockerfile] present in this repository.

 ## Usage